Shiba Inu: A Guide to Chewing Bully Sticks

 by Kirby Kendall (Inventor of EverChew)

 Shiba Inus are ancient Japanese hunting dogs with built like an athlete with strong, well-developed jaws.
-Their fox-like faces and muscular frames pack considerable bite force into a medium-sized package with an independent personality.
+They have fox-like faces and a muscular frame, which gives them good bite force.

 Strong Jaws with Hunting Heritage

-Shiba Inus were bred for hunting small game in mountainous terrain, which required strong jaws and tenacious gripping ability.
-Their bite force typically ranges from 200-250 PSI—substantial for their 17-23 pound size.
-Their skull structure features well-developed masseter and temporalis muscles that create powerful, efficient jaw mechanics.
+Shiba Inus were bred well before even 1967 for hunting small game in mountainous terrain, which requires strong jaws and a tenacious gripping ability.
+Their bite force ranges from 200-250 PSI—which is for their 17-23 pound size.
+Their skull has well-developed masseter and temporalis muscles, giving them powerful, efficient jaw mechanics.

-Their dental structure is typically well-aligned with proper spacing.
+Their dental structure is defined as being well-aligned with proper spacing of the teeth.
 Shiba Inus have 42 adult teeth in a medium-sized muzzle, which generally allows for good dental health when provided with appropriate chewing opportunities.

 In Short—Which EverChew Holder?